-The Master of Engineering is accredited in Europe through EUR-ACE®, and provisionally accredited by Engineers Australia.
+The Master of Engineering is accredited in Europe through EUR-ACE®, and by Engineers Australia.
 This dual accreditation is unique in Australia and means our graduates have more international employment opportunities.

-The Master of Engineering is offered in 17 streams:
+The Master of Engineering is offered in these streams:

 - Biomedical with Business